TranslatorSRI/TestHarness/README.md

 Automated Test Harness that downloads Translator Tests and executes them via Translator Runners

 ## Overview
-The Test Harness is a lightweight wrapper around the Test Runners.
-Its job is to retrieve automated tests, pass them along to test runners, and then send the report to a test dashboard, all while being easily and automatically instantiated.
+The Test Harness is a wrapper around the Test Runners.
+Its job is to retrieve automated tests, run the given queries, and then pass the responses along to test runners, and then send the report to a test dashboard, all while being easily and automatically instantiated.

 ### Test Runners
-The Test Harness incorporates Test Runners that do the actual running of the automated tests.
-These Runners must be pip installable and take a test input that is defined by this Test Harness.
+The Test Harness incorporates Test Runners that run analyses on the responses of the automated tests.
+These Runners must be pip installable and take a test asset input and response as arguments.
+An example Test Runner function can be found [here](https://github.com/NCATSTranslator/ARS_Test_Runner/blob/master/ARS_Test_Runner/semantic_test.py#L196).
 The list of current Test Runners can be found in `requirements-runners.txt`.

 ### Test Schema
 *_WARNING:_* This schema is likely to change as the Test Cases are finalized